Serving clients in Fayetteville and all of NW Arkansas

 If the benefits denial still stands after the ALJ Hearing, you may then request Reconsideration at the Appeals Council level.
 While at this stage the chances of a benefits award are fairly low, filing with the Appeals Council will exhaust the program’s administrative remedies and create a right to appeal in federal court.

-Should You Hire a Social Security Disability Lawyer in Arkansas?
+Should You Hire a Fayetteville, AR Social Security Disability Lawyer?

 Individuals can file for Social Security disability benefits on their own directly through the SSA.
 However, this process is complicated and involves getting specific medical statements from your treating physicians, as well as filling out extensive paperwork and dealing with the often-intimidating federal government.
 In many cases, an in-person hearing before an Administrative Law Judge is required.
 Often, the SSA representative will hire vocational experts to explain why your “Residual Functional Capacity” (RFC), or ability to engage in activities, still permits you to perform certain work – even if you don’t have prior experience.

-Social Security disability attorneys understand the daunting, elaborate process of applying for disability benefits in Arkansas.
+Social Security disability attorneys understand the daunting, elaborate process of applying for disability benefits.
 Therefore, they can complete this process more efficiently than a lone, unguided applicant, thereby increasing the applicant’s chances of obtaining benefits under the SSI program or SSDI program.
-Social Security disability lawyers in Arkansas understand the pertinent regulations, and can work to show why your impairment or impairments should make you eligible for disability benefits.
+Social Security disability lawyers in Fayetteville, AR understand the pertinent regulations, and can work to show why your impairment or impairments should make you eligible for disability benefits.

-How Much Does a Social Security Disability Attorney Cost in Arkansas?
+How Much Does A Social Security Disability Attorney Cost in Fayetteville?

 People who are unable to work are frequently concerned with how much money any product or service will cost.
 The good news is that all people can receive legal representation for a Social Security Disability Insurance claim or Supplemental Security Income claim, because most Social Security attorneys do not charge an hourly rate or require a large retainer to get the case started, rather working on the basis of a contingency fee.